 Part b) Find the tension in the string.

 kg·m/s2 is the same as the Newton unit of force.

 T = 36.75 N

 The tension in the string is 36.75 Newtons.

-Tip: The key to this type of problems is to choose your coordinate system so the direction of the acceleration is always in the positive direction.
+The key to this type of problem is to choose your coordinate system so the direction of the acceleration is always in the positive direction.
 As long as your accelerations are all acting together, sign errors will not be a problem.
-In the case of the Atwood machine, acceleration always runs towards the larger mass.
+In the case of an Atwood machine, acceleration will always run towards the larger mass.